Skip to next element

 Like CBD, you can consume THC in multiple forms, from smoking it and vaping it to eating it, each offering unique experiences and benefits.

-While delta-9 THC is generally safe for most people, it can have potential risks, such as psychological dependence, impaired judgment, and negative interactions with other medications, which is why it’s important to approach THC use with caution.
+While Delta-9 THC is generally safe for most people, it can have potential risks, such as psychological dependence, impaired judgment, and negative interactions with other medications, which is why it’s important to approach THC use with caution.

 Resources: